 This crisp, vibrant sauvignon blanc is light and pairs well with salads and cheeses.

-A delicious medium-bodied drop with notes of apple and pear and a crisp finish.
-Sip on a glass of this pino grigio while enjoying a light pasta dish or seafood.
+A delicious medium-bodied drop with notes of apple and pear and a crisp finish, sip on this pinot grigio while enjoying a light pasta dish or seafood.

 The winemakers at Callie Collection describe this wine as "light straw in color [with] a bouquet of melon, citrus, pear, and flinty mineral notes."